shotwn/GitLab-Sloppy-Releaser/README.md

 </a>
 <h3 align="center">GitLab Sloppy Releaser</h3>

-**Commandline tool and half-assed python module to upload GitLab releases.**
+**Commandline tool and half-assed python module for uploading GitLab releases.**

+*This is basically a **shortcut** for calling cUrl to upload and create a release.
+Also allows you to keep release description and options neatly in an MD and a JSON file.*

 <a href="https://gitlab.com/shotwn/gitlab-sloopy-releaser/issues">Report Bug</a>
 .
 <a href="https://gitlab.com/shotwn/gitlab-sloopy-releaser/issues">Request Feature</a>

 </div>

 ## Usage
 - Edit sloppy-release.json to your liking.